 - Killer Robot: All of them are robots sent to do harm.

 - Large Ham: Gold Bat in the anime is magnificent!

-- Starter Villain: Gray Rhino King in both anime, manga and toku.
+- Starter Villain: Gray Rhino King is the first opponent Kikaider faces in both anime, manga and toku.

 - Theme Naming: Their names are a combination of their Animal Motif and a color.